Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 2. Meal times are a constant guessing game in your household.

 You never know when or what you’ll be eating.
 Sometimes dinner is at 5 pm, other times it’s close to 9 pm.
-The unpredictability of mealtimes can lead to poor eating habits and nutritional imbalances.
-This inconsistency can also cause stress and anxiety around food, potentially leading to long-term issues with eating patterns.
+The unpredictability of mealtimes can lead to poor eating habits and nutritional imbalances, and the inconsistency can also cause stress and anxiety around food, potentially leading to long-term issues with eating patterns.

 3. Your family moves house every few months.